canjs/canjs/map/lazy/lazy.md

-@constructor can.LazyLazyMap
+@constructor can.LazyMap
-@inherits can.LazyMap
+@inherits can.Map
-@parent canjs
+@parent can.Map.plugins
-@test can/LazyMap/lazy/test.html
 @plugin can/map/lazy
 @release 2.1
+@test can/LazyMap/lazy/test.html

 @description Create observable objects that initialize on demand.